ugnelis/ugnelis.github.io/content/blog/music-and-work/index.md

 ---

 ### Background
 Up until I was 14 years old or so, I wasn't interested in music.
-However things changed when I got into level design.
+However, things changed when I got into level design.
 I noticed that music can help shape ideas and steer the flow when doing any artwork.
 Playing a favorite song would draw an image in my head which I could easily visualise and follow.

 {{<
   gallery